tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   Includes both dynamic and static methods, and checks may be written in a different language from your SoC design, e.g. TCL, SystemC, or Python.
-4. Physical implementation: Convert your abstract design into a concrete realisation on a physical ASIC or FPGA platform.
+4. Physical implementation: Convert your abstract design into a concrete realization on a physical ASIC or FPGA platform.
-  Includes synthesis, layout, and modifications for testability.
+  Includes synthesis, layout, and modifications for testing.
 5. Software: Most modern SoC designs feature some software-programmable component, which will view your SoC design from a memory-mapped perspective.
-  Includes system-level tests (overlapping with verification), validation and characterisation (overlapping with implementation), firmware, and possibly end-user applications.
+  Includes system-level tests (overlapping with verification), validation and characterization (overlapping with implementation), firmware, and possibly end-user applications.

 In addition to the main description of digital logic, e.g. a collection of